divoxx/goproj/README.md

 If you run `go build` from inside `projects/src/github.com/divoxx/foo`, the wrapper will go up the path looking for the first .gopath location, set `GOPATH="/projects/foo"` and delegate to the original go tool.

-The content of `.gopath` is irrelevant, it's recommended to simply `touch .gopath`.
+The content of `.goproj` is irrelevant, it's recommended to simply `touch .goproj`.

-In case a `.gopath` is not found, the wrapper won't touch the `GOPATH` env variable and will just delegate to go tool.
+In case a `.goproj` is not found, the wrapper won't touch the `GOPATH` env variable and will just delegate to go tool.

 Installation